Clarksville Police Department's National Night Out event set for August 2nd - Clarksville Online - Clarksville News, Sports, Events and Information

 This is a FREE event and open to the public!
 Activities include bounce houses, hamburgers, hotdogs, Kona Ice, haircuts, and many other giveaways.

 Matthew Walker Comprehensive Health Center mobile clinic will be onsite and provide health and dental screenings and a limited number of well-child exams.
-The well-child exam requires an appointment, for more information contact Karen Villatoro 931.920.5010 or email at
+The well-child exam requires an appointment, for more information contact Karen Villatoro 931.920.5010 or email at Karen.Villatoro@mwchc.org